spray/spray/docs/documentation/spray-routing/future-directives/oncomplete.rst

 Description
 -----------

-The execution of the inner route passed to a onComplete directive is deferred until the given future has completed.
-The future is evaluated once at route creation time, ideally in order to prepare some costly resource necessary to evaluate the inner route.
-In case you need to evaluate the future per each request, consider wrapping the onComplete directive with the :ref:`-dynamic-` directive.
+The evaluation of the inner route passed to a onComplete directive is deferred until the given future has completed and provided with a extraction of type ``Try[T]``.

 It is necessary to bring a ``ExecutionContext`` into implicit scope for this directive to work.